What Are SATs And All Your Other Questions Answered: Everything You Need To Know About The KS1 And KS2 SATs (UK)

 Changes to the SATs in 2015

-Before 2016, success in SATs at KS2 was measured in levels rather than the current scaled score, so if you have children going through the SATs and you are noticing a difference, this may be why.
+Before 2016, success in SATs at KS2 was measured in levels rather than the current scaled score, so even within one family there may be children who’ve experienced two different assessment regimes.

 The newer tests were designed to ensure that there was only one set needed for each subject, and each test included a small number of questions which were specifically designed to test the most able pupils, therefore removing the need for the old level 6 tests.